richujain/eloit/README.md

 ## A sample project

-- Fetching random user data from API (randomuser.me) and displaying it as employees
+- Fetching random user data from API (randomuser.me) and displaying it.